Mount Snow’s History

 January 1965 – Snow Lake Erupts

 Once again in his travels, Walt sees something he must have.
 In this case, it was the fountain that shoots out of Lake Geneva in Switzerland.
 From that seed, Fountain Mountain is born.
-Fountain Mountain, a 350-foot geyser out of Snow Lake, is powered by two 600-horsepower pumps that circulate 10,000 gallons of water (30 tons) per minute.
-During the winter, Fountain Mountain erupts 24/7 and as the water freezes, a giant ski hill is formed.
-The hill is large enough to hold races; a rope tow transports skiers to the top.
+Using two 600hp pumps that circulate 10,000 gallons of water per minute, the geyser sends water 350 feet up out of Snow Lake.
+During the winter, Fountain Mountain erupts 24/7 and as the water freezes, a giant mound of snow and ice is formed.
+The hill is large enough to hold ski races; a rope tow transports skiers to the top.
 Fountain Mountain lasts into the summer months and is the site for summer race camps in June.

 January 1969 – Lifts Receive Bubbles